-In addition, there must be hand wash basins with running water, warm air hand driers and/or paper towel dispenser and waste bins in each toilet area.
-Whilst replaceable linen roller towels in a cabinet are acceptable, individual hand towels are not permitted
+In addition, wash hand basins with running water, warm air hand driers and/or paper towel dispenser with towels and waste paper bins must be provided in each toilet area.
+Whilst replaceable linen roller towels in a cabinet are acceptable, individual hand towels are not permitted.

-All toilet areas must be in working order, with a roof and operational lighting, supplied with toilet paper and maintained to the highest level of cleanliness.
+All toilet areas must be in working order, with a roof and operational lighting, supplied with toilet paper and maintained to a high level of cleanliness.

 These facilities may be of a temporary or mobile kind but must be connected to the mains supply (ie water and power) and main drainage or an acceptable alternative drainage system.
 They must be fully accessible with permanent access.